JoschaMiddendorf/fhem-docker/README.md

     attr global pidfilename /opt/fhem/log/fhem.pid
     attr global updateInBackground 1
     define telnetPort telnet 7072 global
+#### And furthermore
 Make shure do always use absolout paths in your fhem.cfg beginning with /opt/fhem/ not with ./ !
 ___
 ### Commands:
 ##### Running containers: